lipetsk-digital/HomeLibraryAI/README.md

 - Make requests to GPT AI-models, including images and parse their responses
 - Write prompts for GPT to get scructurized data and get derived fields
 - Write prompt on one language to get response on another language

+AI code generation:
+- Try to generate tiny but full-functionaly successefull worked program by one structurized request to GPT-model (see `compare_models.py` and `generate_prompt_sonnet_3.7.txt`)

 Images processing:
 - Find contoures on the image